-Montenegro or Crna Gora (Black mountain) is the first ecological state ever, meaning that the country established a legal paper to protect its nature and the rare species of animals within.
+Montenegro or Crna Gora (Black mountain) is the first ecological state ever, meaning that the country established a legal paper to protect its nature and the rare species of animals.

-Montenegro bears ancient forests with trees more than 500 years old, crystal clear rivers and wide ranges of landscapes that are completely unpopulated by men and instead ruled by bears and wolves.
+Montenegro covers ancient forests with trees more than 500 years old, crystal clear rivers and wide ranges of landscapes that are completely untouched by humans and instead ruled by bears and wolves.

 Budget-friendly time to travel: Before or after season.